-Margaritaville singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76
+'Margaritaville' singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 Latest Weather Blog

-Margaritaville singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76
+'Margaritaville' singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 NEW YORK (AP) — Singer-songwriter Jimmy Buffett, who popularized beach bum soft rock with the escapist Caribbean-flavored song “Margaritaville” and turned that celebration of loafing into an empire of restaurants, resorts and frozen concoctions, has died.
 He was 76.